kabirvashisht4-glitch/Earth-2.0-Explorer/README.md

 Source: NASA Exoplanet Archive

-Data Points: Planet Name, Host Star Name, Discovery Year, Discovery Method, Planet Mass, and Distance from Earth .
+Data Points: Planet Name, Host Star Name, Discovery Year, Discovery Method, Planet Mass, and Distance from Earth.

 Method: Data will be retrieved dynamically using the JavaScript fetch() API in JSON format.